Those doing business in Mexico are beginning to feel the impact of some amendments to its labor laws.

 As an exception to the prohibition provided above, the amendments allow the subcontracting of personnel for “specialized” services or services “intended for specialized activities”.
-Specialized services must not be part of the entity’s core business, ie its main corporate purpose and its predominant economic activities.
-The contractor providing specialized services must register with the Ministry of Labor and Social Welfare (Secretaría del Trabajo y Previsión Social).
+Specialized services must not be part of the main activity of the entity, that is to say the main social object and the predominant economic activities of the entity.
+The entrepreneur providing specialized services must register with the Ministry of Labor and Social Welfare (Secretariat of Trabajo and Social Forecast).
 Registration is valid for three years and must be renewed thereafter.

 Joint and several liability

 The amendments impose joint liability on the person who hires (individual or entity) in the event of the contractor’s failure or violation of any mandatory requirement of all obligations related to the employees of the contractor.

 In Mexico, employer substitution occurs when employers transfer their business and their rights and obligations regarding the employment relationship of transferred employees to a third party, who will be the new or replacement employer.
 This new or replacement employer must recognize all labor rights and benefits of existing employees.

 In order to complete employer substitution, the amendments require that assets be transferred from the former employer to the new or successor employer.